International Association of Conference Interpreters: Overview

 AIIC is the only global association of conference interpreters.
 Since the early days of modern conference interpreting, AIIC has promoted high standards of quality and ethics in the profession and represented the interests of its practitioners.

-AIIC is active in all areas affecting conference interpreting and works for the benefit of all conference interpreters and for the profession as a whole.
-AIIC sets professional and ethical standards for the profession and promotes the working conditions that high quality interpreting requires.
-The Association also contributes its expertise to ensure that future generations of interpreters will be trained to today's high standards.
+AIIC is active in all areas affecting conference interpreting and works for the benefit of all conference interpreters and the profession as a whole.
+AIIC sets professional and ethical standards, promotes the working conditions necessary for high-quality interpreting, and contributes its expertise to ensure that future generations of interpreters are trained to today's high standards.

 The association has a strict admissions procedure based on a peer review system, intended to guarantee high-quality interpreting and professionalism.
 Candidates must be sponsored by interpreters who have been AIIC members for at least five years.
-AIIC members are required to abide by the association’s code of ethics and its professional standards.
+AIIC members are required to abide by the association's code of ethics and its professional standards.

 Partnerships

 AIIC liaises with a number of international organisations (e.g., the EU and the United Nations) and negotiates the working conditions for all of their non-staff interpreters, including non-members.
 The AIIC goals are to secure acceptable working conditions for interpreters, to ensure professional interpretation, and to raise public awareness of the interpreting profession.
 It is also involved in other areas of the profession, such as: